 The action required to move to the next level is to complete the training.

-The churn, upselling, and renewal metrics are used to measure how effective the customer success of a team is.
-For most companies, conversations about renewal are initiated between two and three months before the expiration date for an annual contract.
+To measure how effective the customer success team is, you can look at the churn, upselling, and renewal metrics.
+Most companies initiate conversations about renewal two-three months before the expiration date for an annual contract.
 Even so, as stated earlier, if there are consistent and regular communications between the customer success team and the customers, this meeting is not necessary.
-As the CST engages in touch-base calls, conversations about renewals should be introduced.
+As the CST engages in touch-base calls, you can introduce conversations about renewals.

 Churn rate: This is the percentage rate in a year where customers’ subscription to services is stopped.